Andrej Kvašňák: Later life and death

 Kvašňák settled in Prague after his football career, but did not go into coaching.
-Instead he was a longstanding employee of the Prague Public Transport Company.
+Instead he was a longstanding employee of the Prague Public Transit Company.
+He was one of the founders of the New Year’s derby, the very popular exhibition match between mainly former footballers of two most famous and successful czech clubs AC Sparta Prague and SK Slavia Prague.
+The match has always been held on 31 December since 1986.
+The first matches were held at Čechie Karlín Stadium, because Kvašňák's flat was nearby.

 Kvašňák died at age 70 in Prague's Bulovka Hospital after contracting lung cancer.